jmdarville/ansible-cisco/README.md

 * SSH must be enabled
 * ip domain must be specified
 * SSHv2 must be configured

+#### A word of warning

+The ssh keys on the routers do not persist after exiting GNS3 so you will have to regenerate them.

 ###### jupiter - basic config